radiac/mara/docs/upgrading.rst

 * Changed ``write`` to accept ``newline=False`` kwarg, to control whether the line ends with a newline when the socket is not in raw mode
 * Example echo service now runs in raw mode
+* The command registry can now unregister commands

+Internal:

+* Added angel.stop() to terminate angel from threads
+* Fixed angel's start delay reset when starting a service without a saved state

 0.5.0, 2015-12-13